 Amending the Chore List to Make It Kid-Friendly

 She’s seeing a new therapist now, and the subject of The List came up.
 The therapist had some suggestions to make the process less contentious.
-I took her advice and added a few changes of my own that made a difference.
+I took her advice and added a few changes and organizing tips of my own that made a difference.

 1. Make the chores list with your child’s input.
 I didn’t do this with my older daughters, but I’ve always done it with my youngest.
 I wish I had been doing it all along.
 It makes a difference in the child’s feeling of empowerment.
 All therapists have suggested this.
 I’d recommend updating the list every few months, or even monthly, to keep it fresh.

 2. Laminate the list.
 I typically print out the list and slip it into a sheet protector.
 Then we use dry-erase markers to check off the items.
 All my girls responded well to this.
 They get to use different color markers each day, then wipe the list clean for the next day.